grip-unina/vipcup2022/index.md

 * 1 September, 2022: Team registration deadline
 * 5 September, 2022: Third submission deadline
 * 10 September, 2022: Finalists announced

-#### Additional Information

-General information and resources are available on the [page web](https://grip-unina.github.io/vipcup2022/) and [Piazza class](https://piazza.com/university_of_naples_federico_ii/summer2022/vipcup2022).

-To set up a free account, use the access code "vipcup2022" to join as a student the "VIPCUP 2022: IEEE Video and Image Processing Cup" class.

 ### Organizers